An End to al-Qaeda: Background

 Malcolm Nance is a retired U.S. Navy Senior Chief Petty Officer in naval cryptology.
 He garnered expertise within the fields of intelligence and counterterrorism.
-He served in the U.S. Navy for 20 years, from 1981-2001.
+He served in the U.S. Navy for 20 years, from 1981 to 2001.
 Nance was an interpreter for Russian, and began working in the intelligence field through research into the history of the Soviet Union and its spying agency, the KGB.
 He devoted years of research to analyzing Middle East terrorism and sovereign nations with ties to Russia.
 He graduated from New York's Excelsior College with a degree in Arabic.
 Nance took part in combat operations which occurred after the 1983 Beirut barracks bombings, was involved with the 1986 United States bombing of Libya, served on the USS Wainwright during Operation Praying Mantis and participated in the sinking of Iranian missile boat Joshan, served on the USS Tripoli during the Gulf War, and assisted during a Banja Luka, Bosnia air strike.

 After retiring from military service, Nance founded a consulting company based in Georgetown, Washington, D.C. where he provided advising services to United States Special Operations Command.
 During the September 11 attacks, Nance personally witnessed American Airlines Flight 77 crash into The Pentagon and he assisted in rescue operations at the impact site.
 He created a training center called the Advanced Terrorism, Abduction and Hostage Survival School.
 Nance manages a think tank analyzing counterterrorism called "Terror Asymmetrics Project on Strategy, Tactics and Radical Ideologies", consisting of Central Intelligence Agency and military intelligence officers with direct prior field experience.
 Nance is a member of the board of directors for the International Spy Museum in Washington, D.C.
 Nance's books on counter-terrorism include: The Terrorists of Iraq, Terrorist Recognition Handbook, The Plot to Hack America, Defeating ISIS, and Hacking ISIS.